iron-fish/website/docs/whitepaper/3_storage.md

 Since we knew that running a full implementation of Iron Fish in the browser was going to be more challenging than running it in the NodeJS terminal environment, we focused on that first.
 The most robust database choice for applications wanting a database in the browser is [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).
 Unfortunately, there wasn’t an accompanying IndexedDB implementation for NodeJS, so we chose [LevelDB](https://github.com/google/leveldb) for our NodeJS implementation.

 To prevent having to juggle two separate storage implementations for the two different databases, our implementation of Iron Fish has a generic layer of abstraction for data stores and database access based on [LevelUp](https://github.com/Level/levelup).
-This abstraction layer takes care of the specific implementations of the underlying database, and exposes a generic layer that can be used both in the browser and NodeJS environment, offering a simple datastore-agnostic API.
+This abstraction layer takes care of the specific implementations of the underlying database and exposes a generic layer that can be used both in the browser and NodeJS environment, offering a simple datastore-agnostic API.

 <img src ="/img/whitepaper/storage/storage1.svg" width="50%" role="presentation" />